XanderHK/Veilig-Online/README.md

 # About
-This is a game created using Typescript, the game is intended to teach childeren the hazards of online malicious intent and how to prevent it.
+This is a game created using Typescript, the game is intended to teach childeren online safety and the frequent hazards one can encounter, and how to prevent it!

 # Installing TypeScript